Lose Weight Without Counting Calories

 When you’re no longer tracking numbers, fullness becomes your biggest guide.

 Meals and snacks that include enough protein, fiber, and healthy fats help you stay full for longer, reducing the urge to snack constantly or overeat later in the day.
+Choosing healthy snacks that support satiety can make this approach much easier to maintain between meals.

 Make sure you plan your diet around them.